renpy/renpy/sphinx/source/keymap.rst

 There are two kinds of keyboard keysyms.
 The first is a string containing a character that is generated when a key is pressed.
 This is useful for binding alphabetic keys and numbers.
 Examples of these keysyms include "a", "A", and "7".
 Note that these are case sensitive, "a" does not match "A".
+This kind of keysym is only useful when an event generates text - for example, the a key being released will not match ``keyup_a``, as no text is generated.

 Keyboard keysyms can also be the symbolic name for the key.
 This can be any of the K\_ constants taken from pygame.constants.
 This type of keysym looks like